 There is no "good" bounce rate metric.
 This differs for every company and every type of business.
 The best you can do is monitor this rate to give yourself a benchmark, and then track your progress for better or worse.

-There are two types of bounce rates: soft and hard bounces.
+There are two types of email bounce rates: soft and hard bounces.

 Soft bounces occur when there's an issue with the recipient's mailbox.
 Maybe they have too many emails or their server is down.
-Usually this won't affect anything on your end because you can simply resend this email without any problem.
+Typcially this won't affect anything on your end because you can simply resend the email without any problem.

-Hard bounces are the ones that can negatively affect your reputation and deliverability, but they're also the type that you can fix on your end.
-Hard bounces occur when an email is sent to an invalid or missing email address.
+Hard bounces are the ones that can negatively affect your email reputation and deliverability, but they can also be fixed on your end.
+Hard bounces occur when an email is sent to an invalid or non-existent email address.

 Perhaps you entered the email address incorrectly.
-Or, the subscriber could have hit the wrong key when they were entering in their own address.
-Things happen, but you can fix it by immediately removing these addresses from your mailing list.
+Or, the subscriber could have hit the wrong key when they were entering their own address.
+Things happen, but you can fix it by immediately removing these addresses from your email list.
 This way, you won't sacrifice your bounce rate.
-If you want to learn more about how to improve your bounce rate, check out these 12 tips from OptinMonster.
+If you want to learn more about how to reduce your bounce rate, check out these 12 tips from OptinMonster.

 5. Forward Rate

-So why is this important?
-You and your client are always looking for more potential leads, and finding them isn't always easy.
-So, when the audience shares or forwards an email, you're instantly gaining new contacts.
-Not only that, but this metric allows you to track which emails and content are the most popular.
-Take this information and apply it towards your future email marketing strategies.
+So why is forward rate an important metric?
+You and your clients are always looking for more potential leads, and finding them isn't always easy.
+When your audience shares or forwards an email, this is a great indicator that the content is resonating with them and you're gaining new leads.
+This metric allows you to track which emails and content are the most popular, which can then be applied to your future email marketing strategies.

 6. Conversion Rate

-This is one of the most important KPIs to monitor for your client since the whole point of a marketing email is to get the reader to take action.
+Conversion rate is undoubtedly one of the most important KPIs to monitor for your client since the whole point of a marketing email is to get the reader to take action.

-Simply create URLs that are specific to your email campaign links, and you're able to monitor who completed the task because of your email.
-This is known as UTM tracking, which you can learn more about in our guide on the subject.
+In order to track conversions from email, you can create URLs that are specific to your email campaign links, and you're able to monitor who completed the task because of your email.
+This is known as UTM tracking, which you can learn more about in our guide on the subject here.